DigitalProductschool/AgenticAICoach/docs/PULL_REQUEST_TEMPLATE.md

 # Pull Request Template for Agentic Coaching Applications

 ## Title
-[Provide a clear and descriptive title, e.g., "Add new agent for Community Match Making"]
+[Provide a clear and descriptive title, e.g., "Add new coach for community match making."]

 ## Type of Change
 - [ ] New Agentic Coaching Application